jimshowalter/architecture-enforcer/README.md

 In addition, the reflection-based references, being entered manually, are only as good as your team's ability to find them all.

-But overall, this tool can probably get it 99% correct, which is close enough to start trying to actually move the decomposed code, at which point some gotchas will pop up that need to be dealt with.
+But overall, this tool can probably get it > 95% correct, which is close enough to start trying to actually move the decomposed code, at which point some gotchas will pop up that need to be dealt with.

-Assume that your team can get within 99%, and then assume some iteration will be required to kill off the remaining illegal references.